PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 Tests are vital for software reliability and maintainability.
 Writing tests requires additional effort now, but saves considerable time in the long run.
 Tests enable us to modify code and quickly discover when we introduce errors [1]_.
-Tests provide future contributors with examples of how functions and classes were originally intended to be used.
+Tests also provide future contributors with examples of how functions and classes were originally intended to be used.

-Tests should also be readable and maintainable.
-Well-written tests are easier to understand and modify when the behavior of a function or method is intended to be changed.
-Consequently, tests should be held to the same coding standards as the rest of the package.
+Tests should be readable and maintainable.
+Well-written tests are easier to understand and modify when the behavior of a function or method is changed.
+Consequently, tests should be held to the same code quality standards as the rest of the package.

 When bugs are discovered, they should be turned into test cases to prevent the bug from emerging again in the future [2]_.